JohnUrban/poreminion/README.md

 poreminion
 ==========

-Additional tools for analyzing Oxford Nanopore minION data (built on top of poretools)
+Additional tools for analyzing Oxford Nanopore minION data (built on top of poretools) by John Urban.
+Warning: I only work on PoreMinion every once in a while and some tools are un-finished and/or broken.
+Current tools I know to work are:
+	- data_conc
+	- qualpos
+	- qualdist
+	- kmer
+	- kmerplot
+	- kmerdiff
+	- winner
+	- pct2d
+	- uncalled
+	- numevents
+The 'align' subtool is something I tooled with, which was just going to be a wrapper over various aligners.
+I believe it is not in working order.
+Others such as events_stats, get_events, get_model, get_metadata are also un-finished.
+I have similar functions in another suite that I will make available soon.

 - data concentration (DC) plots:
 -         poreminion data_conc